 If there are no error codes in memory, the LED will flash two green flashes.
 To clear the memory, push the LAST ERROR button and hold it for more than five seconds.
-The LED will flash three green flashes when the memory has been cleared, then will resume the normal slow green flash after a five-second pause.
+The LED will flash three green flashes when the memory has been cleared and the button is released, then will resume the normal slow green flash after a five-second pause.